MohammedNasrallah/PassNumber/README.md

 PASSNUMBER AND IMAGE BASED METHOD AND COMPUTER PROGRAM PRODUCT TO AUTHENTICATE USER IDENTITY

+**NOTE: PROCEED WITH CAUTION**

 An authentication process is disclosed which uses categories of icons to create an easy to remember passnumber for use with an electronic platform.
 The process may assign each icon a discrete value during registration.
 A hash value is created based on combining the discrete values for each icon in the passnumber.
 During a login process, the user is presented with the icons, sometimes in a randomly shuffled.
-The user may input the icons that make up the passnumber.
+The user may input the icons that make up his or her passnumber.
 The process may access stored values for user selected icons in the login passnumber entry field and calculate a login hash value.
 The process may then determine whether the login hash value matches the registration hash value to permit or deny login access to the electronic platform.

+    Copyright (C) 2020 Mohammed Nasrallah

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.
+ Contact us at passnumber.com or email us at: info@passnumber.com*/

 ******************************
 Watch PassNumber tutorial at:
 https://www.youtube.com/channel/UCALlTcRAsm9zyltRD5A1dhg

 ******************************

-I would like to introduce you, this solution to raise the security level of logging step for users to their accounts.
+I would like to introduce you, this solution to raise up the security level of logging step for users to their accounts, authenticating identies.

 Did you ever lost your account due to a weak password?
 Or because of someone who captured your password entries?
 Are you suffering of forgetting your password every time because of the requirements of the password strength?
 I have invented passnumber, a 100% working method that will enhance the authentication process to authenticate users, I claim that this method is a revolutionary one, that will assist people to keep their accounts safe and secured.
 I decided to put this invention on the internet for free as an open source project under GPL3 license to benefit the humanity in the first place, and you may find out our project published for testing purposes at our official website www.passnumber.com  or at the most famous Open Source applications hosts, github and sourceforge.